qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 .. _load_external_plugin:

-Loading an external QGIS Plugin
+Loading an external |qg| Plugin
 -------------------------------

-External QGIS plugins are written in Python.
-They are by default stored in either the 'Official' QGIS Repository, or in various other external repositories maintained by individual authors.
+External |qg| plugins are written in Python.
+They are by default stored in either the 'Official' |qg| Repository, or in various other external repositories maintained by individual authors.
 You can find the external plugins in the
 |mActionShowPluginManager| :guilabel:`Get more` menu.

 In the |plugin| :guilabel:`Installed` menu you can see the path if it is an external plugin.
 External plugins are only installed in your home directory while core plugins are stored in ``/usr`` .

-Detailed documentation about the usage, minimum QGIS version, homepage, authors, and other important information are provided for the 'Official' QGIS Repository at http://plugins.qgis.org/plugins/.
+Detailed documentation about the usage, minimum |qg| version, homepage, authors, and other important information are provided for the 'Official' |qg| Repository at http://plugins.qgis.org/plugins/.
 For other external repositories, they might be available with the external plugins themselves.
 In general it is not included in this manual.

-Currently there are over 150 external plugins available from the 'Official' QGIS Repository.
+Currently there are over 150 external plugins available from the 'Official' |qg|
+Repository.
 Some of these plugins offer functionality that will be required by many users (for example: providing the user with the ability to view and edit OpenStreetMap data, or to add GoogleMap layers) while others offer very